benny10ben/Emberr-Private_Productivity/README.md

 - Online account with cloud backup (end to end encrypted, of course)
 - Make each note shareable on the web
 - Share the same note, folder, or space with other users
-- Support for ARM based desktops
-- Support for community plugins (if this project gets many users) (2027)
+- Support for community plugins (if this project gets many users) (2027/28)
-- Release for iOS and macOS (if I'm not broke TT) (2027)
+- Release for iOS and macOS (if I'm not broke TT) (2027/28)

 ## Platforms